nibragimov/libtock-rs/README.md

 - runtime/ - layouts for different boards and system call implementations for ARM and RISC-V architectures
 - syscall_tests/ - tests for system calls
 - unittest/ - fake kernel and driver(capsule) implementations
-- tock/ - submodule for Tock kernel (set on version release-2.0)
+- tock/ - submodule for Tock kernel (set to version release-2.0)

 ## Using libtock-rs